mehmandarov/microbit-treasurehunt/README.md

 2. If the signal strength is larger than `-65` print the message that is being transmitted on your micro:bit.
 3. The message you receive will tell you what to do.
 4. Locate the sending beacon (yes, physically find it!) and do what you have been told in the previous step.
-    - It can be something you need to do on the sending beacon
+    - It can be something you need to do on the sending beacon.
-    - It can be something you need to code on your receiver
+    - It can be something you need to code on your receiver.

 ## Bugs?
 Bugs _may_ happen.
 Let us know if you encounter a bug, by creating an [issue](https://github.com/mehmandarov/microbit-treasurehunt/issues) or submitting a [PR](https://github.com/mehmandarov/microbit-treasurehunt/pulls). 🙌